Tharunmoonwalker/django-app/README.md

-# NeuTech - An E-commerce web application 🛍️
+# NeuTech - A Django web application 🛍️

 ## Table of Contents